apache/metron/metron-deployment/README.md

 You can deploy Metron as a single node or as 10-node cluster in AWS EC2.
 The diffrence between deploying as a single node and as 10 nodes are below.

 ### AWS Single Node Cluster Deployment
-This will deploy Metron and all of its dependencies on a single EC2 node in AWS.
+This will deploy Metron and all of its dependencies on a single node in Amazon Web Service's EC2 platform.

 #### What is this good for?